 2026-04-19

-What Is a Source-of-Truth Document for AI Systems?
-(And Why You Need One)
+What Is a Source-of-Truth Document for AI?
+(And Why Every AI Agent Needs One)

-# What Is a Source-of-Truth Document for AI Systems?
-(And Why You Need One)
+# What Is a Source-of-Truth Document for AI?
+(And Why Every AI Agent Needs One)

 Here's a pattern that happens to everyone who runs an AI agent for long enough: the agent references a product that no longer exists, quotes a price you changed two months ago, or describes a strategy you already abandoned.
 It sounds confident.
 It's completely wrong.